Frequency Estimation under Local Differential Privacy [Experiments, Analysis and Benchmarks]: Heavy Hitter Experiments

 \subsection{Results}

 In Table \ref{tab:HH}, we present the top-20 combinations of HH + FO sorted by their F1 score.
+Since no instantiation of TH appears in the top-20, we have also presented the first occurrence of TH in the table.
 The most striking result is that PEM dominates SFP and TH in terms of the F1 score, no matter the oracle that we choose.
 These results corroborate similar experiments in \cite{pem}, however they choose to just fix the oracle to be OLH and compare PEM with slight variations of hierarchical search techniques.

 Focusing on the PEM results, CM FLH has the best F1 performance for the two larger sketch-size variations with $T=20$, followed by CMS (i.e., CM (Mean) with OUE) with the largest sketch-size variant.
 While the F1 scores of using CMS and CM FLH with PEM on this dataset are very comparable, the most notable result here is that we can achieve slightly better F1 scores than CMS with both much smaller sketch-sizes and much lower communication cost by using CM FLH.
 To achieve an equivalent communication cost we would have to use HCMS which as we can observe performs notably worse than CM FLH.